-©NASPA/Hierophant Enterprises, Inc, 2021.
+©NASPA/Hierophant Enterprises, Inc, 2022.
 Copyrighted material.
 Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.

+- All Title IX personnel should avoid

-- prejudgment of facts
+prejudgment of facts

 - prejudice

 - conflicts of interest

 - bias

 - · sex stereotypes